You can now fly between Uganda’s national parks and Entebbe airport with the available scheduled and chartered flights.

 A bit stretched from the western Uganda safari circuit sits Uganda’s largest national park, Murchison Falls National Park, a gigantic attraction of the world’s most powerful falls and some of the most endearing animals to watch on safari.

-Whichever number of days you want to spend at the safari camp, you can still fly between Murchison Falls National Park’s (Pakuba, Bugungu, Chobe airstrips) and Queen Elizabeth National Park (Kasese and Mweya airstrips), or Kibale National Park (Semliki), or Entebbe International Airport.
+Whichever number of days you want to spend at the safari camp, you can still fly between Murchison Falls National Park (Pakuba, Bugungu, Chobe airstrips) and Queen Elizabeth National Park (Kasese and Mweya airstrips) or Kibale National Park (Semliki), or Entebbe International Airport.

 Entebbe — Kidepo Valley National Park (Pakuba airstrip)

-Uganda’s most underrated national park CNN Travel Magazine recently named the Mara of Uganda, Kidepo Valley National Park, sits in the extreme northeastern corner of Uganda.
-Its location has historically made it impossible to include on most Uganda safaris.
+Because of its remoteness, Kidepo Vally National Park is one of the places you can fly, connecting you to other major attractions in Uganda.
+Kidepo is one of the most underrated national parks CNN Travel Magazine named the Mara of Uganda.
+It sits in the extreme northeastern corner of Uganda and Its location has historically made it impossible to include on most Uganda tours.

-Nevertheless, the semi-arid landscape of the protected reserve hosts an incredible number of wildlife, a spectacular rugged and semi-arid landscape, and some of the fascinating cultural tribes in the country.
-In Kidepo, many of our guests have reported the best wildlife viewing experiences, notably pointing out the advantage of very low tourists in the park.
+Kidepo Valley’s semi-arid landscape hosts an incredible number of wildlife, a spectacularly rugged landscape, and some of the most fascinating cultural tribes in the country.
+Many of our guests have reported the best wildlife viewing experiences, notably pointing out the advantage of very low tourists in the park.

-All our fly-in Uganda safari vacations are tailored to suit our travelers’ budget and style of travel.
-We run the gamut from shorter jaunts lasting just a few days to month-long itineraries.
-Our remote Africa safari trips exploring the adventure-filled countryside, giving our travelers authentic local and wilderness experiences.
+We run the gamut of experiences from shorter jaunts lasting just a few days to month-long itineraries.
+Our remote Africa safari trips explore the adventure-filled country, giving our travelers authentic local and wilderness experiences.

-Like mentioned earlier, our all-inclusive fly-in Uganda safari trips take care of the local flight reservations, transfers between the camp and airstrip, room reservation, park activities, and local expert guide.
+You can save time for your experiences by flying between Uganda’s national parks with our fly-in safaris.
+We take care of the local flight reservations, transfers between the camp and airstrip, room reservations, park activities, and local expert guides.
 This gives our travelers the power to experience a rewarding safari vacation in the Pearl of Africa.

 CUSTOMIZE THEM FOR YOU!

 Get a local expert in on it and customize these pre-planned all-inclusive Uganda safaris for yourself.
-Add flight here and there and include a camp or lodge that suits your style.
-Request a no-obligation FREE quote with our inquiry form or send us an email at firstname.lastname@example.org.
+They favorably include places you can fly.
+You can add your favorite camp or lodge that suits your style.
+Request a no-obligation FREE quote with our inquiry form or send us an email at email@example.com.